If you buy something through a link on this page, we may earn a small commission. How this works.

 Kirkland Signature Non-GMO

 Key features: Kirkland’s blend contains 2′-FL Human Milk Oligosaccharide, which is a prebiotic found in breast milk.
-This prebiotic may help support your little one’s immune system, though there is no evidence to support this in infants.
-The dairy-based formula comes from cows that were not treated with artificial growth hormones.
+This prebiotic may help support your little one’s immune system, according to

 Considerations: Some parents share that this formula is a bit more chalky and foamy than Similac.
 With older children, this new non-GMO formula may cause more gassiness.